gobcn/ZenPacks.BCN.Ubiquiti/README.rst

 * Signal - RSSI

   * SS Signal Strength (dBm)
+  * Noise Floor (dBm)

+* CCQ

+  * Displays the Client Connection Quality Percentage

+* Theoretical Maximum Throughput at Current Modulation

+  * Displays maximum transmit and receive speeds given modulation

+* AirMax Quality and Capacity

+  * Current AirMax Quality and Capacity in Percent

+* Transmit Power

+  * Current Transmit Power value

+* ACK

+  * Acknowledgement Timeout value

 Status monitoring for subscriber stations is also provided.
-Active polling is carried out, in addition to TODO:syslog messages parsing in a transofrm.
+Active polling is carried out, in addition to syslog messages parsing in a transform.
 A custom "Status" field was used for the status indicator rather than built-in status field due to the fact that the built in field uses events to determine up/down status.